-Office Top & Bottom Markets: Effective Rent Growth
+Office Top & Bottom Markets: Effective Revenue Growth

 The U.S. aggregate YoY effective revenue growth this quarter was 2.1 percent, just a tiny bit lower than last quarter’s 2.3 percent.
 With the exception of San Francisco, which had a growth rate of 3.7 percent, all the top metros had growth rates ranging around 4.0 percent, plus or minus 100 basis points.